URI-Hydrobotics-Team/AUV/control/hub/README.md

 ## Socket Structure
 All sockets used for communication are connectionless, of the datagram type (UDP), and use the internet doman.<br>
 Each message is a character string starting with the character '!'.
-Then a 3 character ID is next (e.g. "!HUB") which is used to designate the sender.
-Then a ' ' character is appended along with another 3 characters for message TYPE.
-Finally another space is appended along with the contents of the message.
+Then a single character ID is next (e.g. "!H") which is used to designate the sender.
+Then two more characters for TYPE and SUBTYPE.
+Finally a space is appended along with the contents of the message.
 Messages can be up to 256 bytes long.
 ### Example Messages (for demonstration purposes)
-	!HUB ERR failed to initialize sensors
+	!HSE failed to initialize sensors (HUB STATUS ERROR) !HSA leak detected (HUB STATUS ALARM)
-	!HUB ALR leak detected
-	!LOG ALR large log size
+	!LSN large log size (LOG STATS NOTIFICATION)
-	!DBX CMD thrust vect 20,40,60
+	!DCI 1010110 (DECKBOX CONTROL INPUT)
 In practice, these messages are likely going to be heavily abreviated in order to save message space
 ### Message TYPEs
-	ERR	error
+	E	error
-	ALR	alarm
+	A	alarm
-	STS	status
+	S	status
-	CMD 	command
+	C 	command
-	TEL	telemetry (raw data from sensors)
+	T	telemetry (raw data from sensors)
 ## Input and Output
 Data enters the "hub" from "sources" (sensors, etc.).
 Input can be gathered from GPIO, sockets, etc.